How To Invest In Lithium Stocks

 Lastly, you’ll need to monitor your positions, putting stop-losses in place if necessary.

-So, now that you know what lithium stocks are, which should you actually buy in 2022?
+So, now that you know what lithium stocks are, which should you actually look into purchasing this year?
 Here are some of your options.

 Livent Corp (LTHM)